iscar-ucm/eco-rwa/README.md

-# hero-rwa
+# eco-rwa

-Real World Applications using the HERO library
+Real World Applications using the ECO library